freshgum-bubbles/typedi/README.md

 <img src="./assets/this-is-fine-meme.png" width="150px" />

 Yes.
-I regularly use it as part of my packages.
+I regularly use it as part of my packages[^6].
 However, bear in mind that, as the goal of this package is to do one thing well, there may not be updates for periods if they are not explicitly required, or if the addition of further functionality would go against the project goals.

 However, I will happily review any MRs made against the source tree.
 If you wish to suggest a feature, I would prefer it if you could open an issue first to discuss whether the feature is appropriate, and whether its implementation is feasible.